openhab/openhab-addons/bundles/org.openhab.binding.energidataservice/README.md

 For customers using electricity for heating, a reduced electricity tax rate may apply after consuming the first 4000 kWh within a year.
 When you are entitled to reduced electricity tax, this option should be set.
-This will ensure that thing action calculations use the reduced electricity tax rate when price elements are not explicitly provided.
+This will ensure that thing action calculations use the reduced electricity tax rate when price components are not explicitly provided.
 It will not impact channels, see [Electricity Tax](#electricity-tax) for further information.

 ## Channels